willkraus9/Webots-to-ROS-Control-Simulation/README.md

 This project is an implementation of Carnegie Mellon’s 24-677 (Modern Control Theory) from Webots simulation to ROS Noetic and Gazebo.
 An autonomous vehicle navigates a racetrack using waypoints from a .csv file.
 Not only was this a fun project to finish over winter break, but this also serves as a great introduction to ROS for interested students.

-Since this was a class project, I have removed potential answers and left the ROS import shell.
+Since this was a class project, I have removed potential answers.
 If you would like the full code, please send me an email (will.kraus9@gmail.com).

 ## ROS: Basic Resources
 For this project, I used Oracle VMWare to simulate a Linux environment instead of dual booting my comptuer.
 You can find a tutorial about installing ROS using VMWare here: https://www.instructables.com/How-to-Install-ROS/